 If you’re considering refinancing some or all of your student loans, you may wonder what comes next on your financial to-do list.

-Refinancing student loans can often result in a lower monthly student debt payment, either due to a lower interest rate, a longer loan term, or both.
-A lower monthly payment can be a big relief to borrowers who are still reeling financially from the effects of Covid-19 and higher inflation.
+Refinancing student loans could result in a lower monthly student debt payment, either due to a lower interest rate, a longer loan term, or both.

-Lower payments can also free up some of your income for other key financial goals.
-That’s what we’ll look at here.
+Lower payments can free up some of your income for other key financial goals.
+Read on to learn how refinancing your student loans could help make your financial future more secure.

 What Happens When You Refi Student Loans?

-Understanding what happens after a refinance is key to planning your next steps.
+Understanding what happens after student loan refinancing is key to planning your next steps.

-As mentioned above, when you refinance, you may find a more favorable interest rate or more flexible loan terms that will help reduce your monthly payment.
-The SoFi Student Loan Refinancing Calculator can help determine how much refinancing could save you.
+As mentioned above, when you refinance, you get a new loan to replace your existing loans.
+Ideally, the new loan will have a more favorable interest rate or more flexible loan terms that will help reduce your monthly payment.
+SoFi’s student loan refinancing calculator can help determine how much refinancing could save you.
+You could then put those savings toward other goals.

-Keep in mind, when you refinance a federal student loan into a private loan, you lose the benefits and protections that come with a federal loan, like deferment and public service-based loan forgiveness (PSLF).
+Keep in mind, when you refinance a federal student loan into a private loan, you lose the benefits and protections that come with a federal loan, like deferment, forgiveness, and income-driven repayment plans.

 What Is Your Next Financial Goal?